Connect with others who understand.

 Environmental Factors

-Environmental risk factors can also affect HS development.
-Studies have shown that smoking is more common among people who have HS compared to people who don’t have the condition.
-There is also some evidence that nicotine can trigger inflammatory reactions in the skin for some people.
-Therefore, doctors recommend quitting smoking to help improve symptoms.
-Obesity is also more common among people with HS, and some people report that when they lose weight or change their diets, that their HS symptoms improve.
+Environmental risk factors may also affect HS development.
+Dermatological studies have shown that smoking is more common among people who have HS compared to people who don’t have the condition.
+There’s also some evidence that nicotine can sometimes trigger inflammation in the skin.
+Doctors recommend quitting smoking to help improve symptoms.
+Obesity is also more common among those with HS, and some people report that when they lose weight or change their diets, their HS symptoms improve.

 Genetics

-Some studies have looked into whether there may be genetic components to developing HS.
-To better understand the factors behind this, myHSteam spoke with Dr. Lynn Petukhova, an epidemiologist and data scientist who studies genetic causes of skin diseases, including HS.
-Her research program at Columbia University focuses on establishing the genetic basis of HS and translating that genetic evidence into improved treatments or prevention strategies.
+Some studies have looked into the genetic — or hereditary — components of HS.
+To better understand these factors, myHSteam spoke with Dr. Lynn Petukhova, an epidemiologist and data scientist who studies genetic causes of skin diseases, including HS.
+Her research program at Columbia University focuses on understanding the genetics of HS to improve treatments and prevention strategies.

-Previous genetic studies have found mutations in certain genes that seem to be causing HS in some families, indicating that these genes may affect skin cells, making them more prone to irritation and inflammation.
-However, Dr. Petukhova believes that there are likely to be many more genes that can influence the onset and progression of HS.
+Some genetic studies have found mutations (changes, or variants) in certain genes that affect skin cells, making them more prone to irritation and inflammation.
+However, Dr. Petukhova believes that there are likely to be many more types of genes that influence the onset and progression of HS.

 “We know from studying other inflammatory diseases that we can expect to find many more genes, including genes that influence the behavior of skin cells, as well as genes that affect the immune system, for example, making it hyperresponsive to environmental triggers,” she said.